Skip to content

 metricName=Server5xxErrors,metricNamespace=MyApp/Production,metricValue=1,defaultValue=0

-Section titled “The CloudWatch Agent: Unlocking OS-Level Metrics and Custom Logs”
+Section titled “The CloudWatch Agent: Unlocking OS-Level Metrics”

-The CloudWatch Agent is a lightweight daemon that runs inside your EC2 instances (and on-premises servers).
-It collects operating system metrics that the hypervisor cannot see and ships log files to CloudWatch Logs.
+The CloudWatch Agent is a lightweight daemon that resides inside your EC2 instances.
+It captures the operating system metrics the hypervisor misses and streams text logs directly to CloudWatch Logs.

 Terminal window